-Scalable shared-memory multiprocessing and the Silicon Graphics S2MP architecture1 (Dan Lenoski): [20a] Today I'd like to discuss scalable shared-memory multiprocessing, and the S2MP architecture, which is at the heart of SGI's latest multiprocessor.
+Scalable shared-memory multiprocessing and the Silicon Graphics S2MP architecture (Dan Lenoski): [20a] Today I'd like to discuss scalable sharedmemory multiprocessing, and the S2MP architecture, which is at the heart of SGI's latest multiprocessor.

-Shared-memory multiprocessors, or SMPs, are the most popular form of workloads.
+Shared-memory multiprocessors, or SMPs, are the most popular form of multiprocessing today, because they can handle both parallel and throughput workloads.